DHARPA-Project/kiara_plugin.network_analysis/docs/development.md

 conda activate kiara-dev
-conda install -c conda-forge mamba   # this is optional, but makes everything install related much faster, if you don't use it, replace 'mamba' with 'conda' below mamba install -c conda-forge -c dharpa kiara kiara_modules.core mamba install -c conda-forge sqlalchemy sqlite-utils    # this will go away later, just some dependencies I forgot to specify in the kiara conda packages
+conda install -c conda-forge mamba   # this is optional, but makes everything install related much faster, if you don't use it, replace 'mamba' with 'conda' below mamba install -c conda-forge -c dharpa kiara kiara_modules.core mamba install -c conda-forge sqlalchemy sqlite-utils rich-click   # this will go away later, just some dependencies I forgot to specify in the kiara conda packages
 ```

 ### Using Python venv